 Lower School Summer Challenges

-June 2022
+June 2023

 Dear Lower School Parents,

-I would like to invite students to join in these Brain Challenges to combat “summer slide” and keep up learning skills in all areas.
 For literacy, there are many resources around us to help us read during June, July, and August.
 The libraries offer free reading programs and librarians always have great recommendations.
 Also, our own retired CTA Librarian Mrs. Miller has made wonderful Suggested Summer Reading Lists that are located on the CTA website.

 CTA Reading Challenge:

 Incoming 1st grade-2nd graders: Read 20 books which can include picture books.
-Record the book’s titles along with a parent signature to earn a reward from me!

 CTA Hebrew Challenge:

-We have created a Hebrew challenge for students this year.
-Our recommendation is to work with your children on reading fluency and/or review basic vocabulary from the year.
+Work on reading fluency and/or review basic vocabulary from the year.

 Incoming 3rd-4th graders: Read 10 minutes every week, ANY Hebrew text .
 It can be from the Ivrit B’Click website (use your student ID & passcode), a prayer book, the Chumash, or a book you have at home.
 Bonus Challenge: Teach your parents 5 Hebrew words you learned this year.